Show Me the Monet (painting): Analysis

-(Show Me the Monet) is a part of the series and exhibition Crude Oils, an extremely rare segment of Banksy's body of work, as the canvas is entirely hand painted by him.
+Show Me the Monet is a part of the series and exhibition Crude Oils, a rare segment of Banksy's body of work, as the canvas is entirely hand painted by him.
 The work was created during a period when Banksy had to remain indoors, in which he began oil painting, then adding his traditional environmental disruption learnt through his pre-existing practice of graffiti.
 The work cemented his importance as a controversial and socio-political commentator and satirist.

 Show Me the Monet is an appropriation or vandalization of Claude Monet's Water Lilies series, specifically his series of twelve paintings that depict a Japanese footbridge over a water lily pond.
 Banksy chose to scale up the painting (143 x 143cm) compared to Monet's smaller compositions.
 The composition and colouring of the painting is believed to be an amalgamation of three of Monet's water lily paintings: Le Bassin Aux Nymphéas, Water Lilies and Japanese Bridge and The Water-Lily Pond.

 Banksy has appropriated the image into a waste-site, adding in two shopping carts and an orange traffic cone half submerged into the water.
 Through the addition of these objects, he reimagines the original painting to convey the impact of consumption and consumerism on the natural environment, and the sacrifices taken to maintain and advance humans' lifestyles.
 The iconic image of Monet's Water Lilies is a strategic choice.
 This is one of Monet's most universally recognisable series of paintings and exists within the peak of artistic achievement within the last 100 years of art history.
 It is a quintessential image within the western canon.
-Through the selective use and repurposing pf Monet's Water Lilies, Banksy tackles and criticises one of the perceived heights of human civilisation.
+Through the selective use and repurposing of Monet's Water Lilies, Banksy tackles and criticises one of the perceived heights of human civilisation.

 Banksy strategically chose shopping carts to subvert Monet's original image.
 The shopping cart has evolved from the centrepiece of shopping into a representation of subculture.
 It now symbolises the height of consumer culture and a way of life under anglophone capitalism.
 Either full or abandoned, it symbolises consumerism.
 Through the disruption of the tranquil environment by the contrasting shopping carts Banksy directly challenges a throw-away wasteful society driven by capitalist greed and corporate business.